 In addition to his classroom ensemble work, Mr. Gilliard has been adjudicator for PGCPS’s Elementary Solo and Ensemble Festival multiple years and a clinician for both his district’s in-service meeting, as well as for the Maryland Music Educators Association state in-service.

-An accomplished arranger and composer with over 30 of experience (writing his first arrangement at age 15), he has written for small and large instrumental ensembles with various combinations of wind and percussion instruments, piano and various vocal groupings.
+An accomplished arranger and composer with over 35 of experience (writing his first arrangement at age 15), he has written for small and large instrumental ensembles with various combinations of wind and percussion instruments, piano and various vocal groupings.
 Since 1988, he has performed with and directed several church choirs (adult and children), praise teams and has served as a church musician performing on keyboard and saxophone.

 In March 2013, Mr. Gilliard published his first new composition for wind band entitled Circus Festival March (Grade 2.5) which premiered at the Thomas Johnson Middle School 2013 Spring Concert, May 21, 2013.
 The song is available directly from Mr. Gilliard via his publishing company, 7th Letter Music Publishing as well as JW Pepper.
 Royal Procession for Band (Grade 1) premiered May 19, 2015 at Thomas Johnson Middle School’s 2015 Spring Concert.
-Mr. Gilliard is currently working on several works for band and orchestra to premiere variously throughout the 2019-2020 academic school year.
+Mr. Gilliard is currently working on several works for band and orchestra to premiere variously throughout the 2023-2024 academic school year.

-He and his wonderful wife Danielle, also a band and orchestra director and part-time composer, reside in the Washington, DC suburbs.
-His wife is currently director at his old job (Thomas Johnson) and has improved on the tradition of superior performances he established during his time there.
+He and his wonderful wife Danielle, also a Band and Orchestra director and part-time arranger, reside in the Washington, DC suburbs.
+His wife is currently director at Thomas Johnson Middle School and has improved on the tradition of superior performances he established during his time there.
 They are both charter members of the Fort Washington Symphonic Winds under the director of Mr. Walter Harley.
 In his non-existent spare time, he enjoys spending time with his wife, reading books on theology and apologetics and blogging occasionally at Theologically Correct dot Com and BlackCalvinist.com.